noiseprotocol/noise_spec/noise.md

  * The Noise length fields are likely to be handled by parsing code where big-endian "network byte order" is traditional.

+The `MixKey()` design uses `HASH(),` then `HMAC-HASH(GETKEY(), ...)` because:

+ * The initial `MixKey()` uses `HASH()` to avoid unnecessary computation, since there's no previous key that needs to be mixed with the computation, or that could aid entropy extraction.
+This is secure in the Random Oracle Model.
+ * Subsequent `MixKey()` calls use `GETKEY()` to produce a key that is independent from any previous ciphertext produced by `k`.
+Then `HMAC-HASH()` uses that key to extract entropy from subsequent DH values.
+This use of `HMAC` as a keyed extractor is similar to HKDF, so can leverage that analysis instead of the Random Oracle Model.
+It also ensures that the output is a PRF from `k`, so `k` is not exposed, nor could the output be forged without knowledge of `k`.

 13. IPR